-Claire is a lecturer in green infrastructure, based at The University of Melbourne’s Burnley Campus.
+Claire is a senior lecturer in green infrastructure, based at The University of Melbourne’s Burnley Campus.
 Her main research interest involves using plants to make cities more liveable.

 Claire’s current research is on using green roofs for stormwater mitigation and improving biodiversity in Australian cities.

 As green roofs are difficult places for plants to survive, much of her research has focused on the drought tolerance and water use strategies of native Australian plants, including granite outcrop vegetation.